DrHazemAli/image-studio/docs/README.md

-# Azure Image Studio - Documentation
+# Image Studio - Documentation

 > 📚 **Documentation Moved**: The main documentation has been moved to the **[wiki/](../wiki/)** directory for better organization and maintenance.